jhuang00/LAPL-UX-Design/Assignment07/README.md

 See complete prototype [here](https://www.figma.com/proto/5KcVoq7lYpXk0fWosbrV1H/DH150-HiFiPrototype-Interaction?node-id=53%3A2&scaling=scale-down).

-* Color Scheme
+**Color Scheme**

+<img src="color-scheme.png" alt="LAPL APP Color Scheme" width="30%">

 For the color scheme, I tried out multiple options.
 I referred to the original version of the LAPL APP, which uses #53B3C8 (greenish-blue) as its main color.
 It also uses a blue color as a complementary color.
 I do like the use of the greenish-blue, as it is neither borning nor frivolous.
 However, the use of the blue color does not complement the design quite well, and these two colors do not have enough visual contrast.
 I also referred to the LAPL website, which uses orange and dark blue as its color scheme.
 The dark blue gives a slightly monotonous and depressing impression, but the orange suits the tone or style of a digital library tool.
 I alter the greenish-blue (#59BFD5) slightly to make it a bit more attractive; orange (#ED9819) complements the color quite well.
 The two colors creates contrast, which is a more visually attractive pair to the users, and they allow the interface to have more variability and the functions to have better visability.
 Also, the color scheme is also dull or too familiar to the users, which allows them to remember the application better.

-<img src="color-scheme.png" alt="LAPL APP Color Scheme" width="30%">

-* Text Font
-The APP uses two text fonts: Arvo and Open Sans.
+**Text Font**

+The APP uses two text fonts: Open Sans and Arvo.
+Open Sans is a sans-serif font, which is used for the majority of texts in the prototype of the application, especially for smaller or big chunks of text, since it has good readability.
+Arvo is a serif font, which are used for some texts, especially titles; it is suited with the subject of library, giving a neat and professional impression.
+A combination of a sans-serif and a serif font offers a sense of organization, and they can distinguish different information better, which increases user experience.

 #### Iterations